Saturday, November 16, 2013

 My husband within his new job( he is a Clinician with a MSWLC) in being referred children and families coping with attachment issues and trauma.

-It has been interesting to see once again the lack of resources available to families.
+It has been interesting to see once again

 The desperation, depression and helplessness that so many parents walk into his office with.